sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* It works by using expected hashing algorithms.
 So it doesn't make use of the database.
 Therefore, it's extremely lightweight.
 	* It works wherever WordPress' comments are used, also on WooCommerce reviews.
 	* It works only when users are logged out.
 Users who are logged in aren't checked.
-	* It works with caching, then being less agressive.
+	* It works with caching, then being less aggressive.
 * **Free - Transporter:**
 	* **Version:**
 		* 1.0.0-dev2017-05-15